openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

-The **Service Status** row provides information about the Nova service cluster health state as a whole including the state of the API frontend (the HAProxy plubic VIP), a counter of HTTP 5xx errors, the HTTP requests response time and status code.
+The **Service Status** row provides information about the Nova service cluster health state as a whole including the state of the API frontend (the HAProxy public VIP), a counter of HTTP 5xx errors, the HTTP requests response time and status code.

 The **Nova API** row provides information about the current health state of